|Date Opened||4/6/2021 08:00:00 AM|

 *Indicate which particular position you are applying for in the subject line of the email.

-The functions performed by employees in this job family may include the following:
+The functions performed by employees in this job family will vary by level, but may include the following:

 COMPLEXITY OF KNOWLEDGE, SKILLS, AND ABILITIES